 Our advice is this: if you’re just starting out and you want an easy routine where you won’t feel out of place or overwhelmed, walk.
 Your body, the research shows, will thank you with every step you take.

-In the meantime, if you’ve though about a holistic approach to better health, we’ve written some great articles on how to care for your body.
+In the meantime, if you’ve thought about a holistic approach to better health, we’ve written some great guides on how to care for your body: